digital-asset/daml-finance/STYLEGUIDE.md

     ...
   ```

-- Define `I` and `V` type aliases for the interface resp. view type:
+- Define `I` and `V` type aliases for the interface and view type, respectively:

   ```haskell
   type I = Account
   type V = View
   ```

-- Use qualified imports `I` and `V` to refer to interface resp. view types in consuming code:
+- In consuming code, use qualified imports `I` and `V` to refer to interface and view types,
+- respectively:

   ```haskell
   let iCid : ContractId Holding.I = ...